-Subvention awards support not-for-profit academic presses in publishing books that align with the Geiss Hsu Foundation’s mission and goals.
+Subvention awards support not-for-profit academic presses in publishing books, including the open-access publication of new titles, that align with the Geiss Hsu Foundation’s mission and goals.
 Applications are evaluated on the basis of merit and the need for financial assistance.
 Please thoroughly review the Geiss Hsu Foundation’s mission statement and guidelines before applying.

 Priority consideration will be given to applications that: (1) help publish the work of a first-time and/or independent author; and/or (2) enhance the book visually through the use of maps or illustrations, especially when they closely relate to the arguments of the text.

-Subvention awards usually range from $3,500 to $5,500.
-Awards are meant to supplement the total cost of production, and assume that the majority of production costs have already been met.
+Please note that awards are meant to supplement the total cost of production, and assume that the majority of production costs have already been met.
 They are not intended to include overhead costs to a parent organization, such as a university.

 Should you have questions or difficulties with the application, please contact email@example.com.